 Figure 1 shows our experimental setup.
-Metastable Neon atoms in the $1s_5[{}^{3}P_2]$ state were first trapped and cooled in a magneto-optical trap (MOT) [22] using a fourbeam configuration [23].
-By focusing a 598 nm laser into the cloud of trapped atoms we optically pumped about half of the atoms to the $1s_3[{}^{1}P_0]$ state, which caused them to start a free fall pulled by gravity.
+Metastable neon atoms in the $1s_5[{}^3P_2]$ state were first trapped and cooled in a magneto-optical trap (MOT) [24] using a four-beam configuration [25].
+By focusing a 598 nm laser into the cloud of trapped atoms, we optically pumped about half of the atoms to the $1s_3[{}^{3}P_0]$ state, which caused them to start a free fall pulled by gravity.
 The other half decayed to the ground state by emitting a 74 nm ultraviolet photon.
-An additional laser, red detuned in respect to the transition at 626 nm, was overlapped with the 598 nm laser and focused into the trap.
+An additional laser, red detuned with respect to the transition at 626 nm, was overlapped with the 598 nm laser and focused onto the trap.
 The 626 nm laser formed an attractive dipole potential around the trap, which increased the flux and reduced the momentum spread of the atomic beam.
-The setup of the source and MOT was similar to that described in [6, 8, 24].
+The setup of the source and MOT was similar to that described in [5,6,26].
 All lasers were continuous wave, single frequency dye lasers.

-FIG. 1: Experimental setup
+FIG. 1.
+Experimental setup.